Carrieukie/Candy-Network-Bound-Resource/README.md

         * [Spotless](https://github.com/diffplug/spotless) - format java, groovy, markdown and license headers using gradle.
         * [Dokka](https://github.com/Kotlin/dokka) - a documentation engine for Kotlin, performing the same function as javadoc for Java.
         * [jacoco](https://github.com/jacoco/jacoco) - a Code Coverage Library

-## Uses

-* This function provides an easy interface to fetch resource from both the database and the network.
-Depending on your needs, you can easiy tweek it to:
-    * Either always fetch data fromying the network whilst displaying data from the cache as placeholder data.
-        - It is normally a good idea to prevent a user from looking at a blank loading screen.
-    *Just display data from the cache and not make a network request if there's any data in the cache.
-        - You only wanna load data from your api once, if and only if there's no data in the cache.

-You can easily achieve the above use cases using this algorithm, by making just a few adjustments.
-It works well with the Android architecture component.

-##

 ## Code